 I hope this issue can be fixed in the 2.2 release.

-#3 Updated by Chris Buechler almost 5 years ago
+#3 Updated by Chris Buechler over 5 years ago

 it's crashing in run and we include 100% stock run(4) and don't patch anything related to wifi, there is more of a diff there in the testing somewhere.
 Replacing our kernel with a stock FreeBSD kernel will break a variety of things that leaves you with no packet filter and potentially a variety of other differences, though not sure that'd be related.
 The crash report makes me suspect a difference in something to do with channel configuration where it crashes and where it doesn't.